microsoft/dicom-server/docs/resources/extended-query-tags.md

 # Extended Query Tags

+## Overview

-Extended query tags allows querying over DICOM tags that are not supported by the DICOM Web standard for [QIDO-RS]().
-By enabling this feature, it is possible to query against both publicly defined or "standard" DICOM tags as well as private ones.
+Extended query tags allows querying over DICOM tags that are not supported by the DICOMweb™ standard for [QIDO-RS](conformance-statement.md##search-qido-rs).
+By enabling this feature, it is possible to query against tags supported by QIDO-RS, publicly defined or "standard" DICOM tags that are not natively supported and private tags.

+## Prerequisites

+To use this feature, a [Medical Imaging Server for DICOM is required](../quickstarts/deploy-via-azure.md).

 ## Management APIs